leelabsg/META_SAIGE/README.md

 ### Running Meta-Analysis
 - `--num_cohorts` : number of cohorts
 - `--chr` : chrmosome number
-- `--col_co` : ultra-rare variant collapsing cut-off. (default is 10)
+- `--gwas_path` : path to the GWAS summary.
+Need to specify GWAS summary file from each and every cohort delimited by white-space (`' '`)
 - `--info_file_path` : path to the marker_info.txt file generated from SAIGE 'step3_LDmat.R'.
 Need to specify marker_info.txt file from each and every cohort delimited by white-space (`' '`)
 - `--gene_file_prefix` : prefix to the LD matrix separated by genes (also generated from SAIGE `step3_LDmat.R`) usually same as marker_info.txt file's prefix
-- `--gwas_path` : path to the GWAS summary.
-Need to specify GWAS summary file from each and every cohort delimited by white-space (`' '`)
+- `--col_co` : ultra-rare variant collapsing cut-off. (default is 10)
+- `output_prefix`: directory for output
+- `verbose`: verbose mode.
+TRUE or FALSE
-- `--ancestry` :  Ancestry indicator (ex.
+- `--ancestry`(optional) :  Ancestry indicator (ex.
 1 1 1 2).
 Need to specify ancestry indicator from each and every cohort delimited by white-space (`' '`).
 Optional input for multi-ancestry meta-analysis.
-- `output_prefix`: directory for output
-- `verbose`: verbose mode.
-TRUE or FALSE
+- `trait_type` : trait type (binary or continuous)
-- `--groupfile` : Path to the group file.
+- `--groupfile`(optional) : Path to the group file.
 This file should include gene annotations, grouping variants by genes or other relevant units (e.g., UKBexomeOQFE_chr7.gene.anno.hg38_PlinkMatch_v2.txt).
-- `--annotation` : Annotation types, typically variant effect categories such as lof (loss of function) or missense_lof (missense and loss of function).
+- `--annotation`(optional) : Annotation types, typically variant effect categories such as lof (loss of function) or missense_lof (missense and loss of function).
 Multiple annotations can be specified.
-- `--mafcutoff` : Minor allele frequency cutoff values.
+- `--mafcutoff`(optional) : Minor allele frequency cutoff values.
 You can specify multiple thresholds (e.g., 0.01 0.001).
 <br>
 example commands for GC-based method:
 <br>